Mejval5/JobRoomUploader/README.md

 ## Usage
-Designed for this website: https://www.job-room.ch/work-efforts Designed to be usable with GitHub Projects' default export.
+Designed for this website: https://www.job-room.ch/work-efforts Designed to be usable with GitHub Projects' default export -> My example projects with all fields: https://github.com/users/Mejval5/projects/4/views/1

 ## Overview